Sharon Watts: 1985–1995

 Adopted at the age of three by Den (Leslie Grantham) and Angie Watts (Anita Dobson), Sharon is raised at The Queen Victoria public house in Albert Square, Walford, where her adoptive parents are landlords.
 Sharon and her best friend, Michelle Fowler (Susan Tully), compete for the affections of Kelvin Carpenter (Paul J. Medford).
 This leads to Sharon wanting to go on the pill, which shocks Angie.
 However, after Angie gets advice from Pauline Fowler (Wendy Richard) and Dr. Harold Legg (Leonard Fenton), Sharon and Angie talk about it and Sharon decides to wait.
 Her teenage romance with Ian Beale (Adam Woodyatt) ends when Sharon realises she prefers a more experienced man.
 She then begins a relationship with Simon Wicks (Nick Berry), who ends the relationship when she refuses to have sex (although she eventually loses her virginity to him when she is 18).
 She seeks refuge from her turbulent home life with church curate, Duncan Boyd (David Gillespie).
 They plan to marry but Duncan bores Sharon and she ends the engagement.
 Sharon is torn between her conflicting parents until their marriage deteriorates and, Angie leaves Walford in the spring in 1988.
 When Den gets involved in gangland crime, he is shot in February 1989 and is believed to be dead, although a search of the canal where he was last seen fails to uncover anything.
-Shortly afterwards, Michelle confesses to Sharon that Vicki Fowler (Samantha Leigh Martin) is her sister and Sharon is angry and hurt at Michelle.
+Shortly afterwards, Michelle confesses to Sharon that her young daughter Vicki Fowler (Samantha Leigh Martin) is Sharon's half-sister, Den having got Michelle pregnant at 16, and Sharon is angry and hurt at Michelle.

 In the spring of 1990, Sharon discovers Den's signet ring on a market stall.
 With Den's body missing, Sharon convinces the police to search the canal again.
 She is devastated when a body is found and believed to be Den's.
 Sharon resumes her relationship with Simon, but the relationship ends when Simon's affair with Cindy Beale (Michelle Collins) is revealed.
 Hurt and missing her parents, Sharon tracks down her birth mother, Carol Hanley (Sheila White).
 They meet several times until Carol confesses she has no maternal feelings for Sharon.